Moving On To Secondary School

 Specialist Places

-If you want to apply for a specialist place in a Wandsworth school you will need to obtain the appropriate Supplementary Information Form (SIF) from the school, complete it and return it to the school by the date shown on the form and below.
-Testing will take place in October and November,
+If you want to apply for a specialist place in a Wandsworth school you will need to obtain the appropriate Supplementary Information Form (SIF) from the school, complete it and return it to the school by the date shown in the Choose A Wandsworth Secondary School brochure.
+Testing will take place in September and October.

 Applications for Grammar Schools